This post may contain affiliate links. Please see my disclosure policy for details.

 Much of what we see in the castle today is unchanged since Queen Victoria’s visit!

-Craigievar Castle Quick Facts
+Craigievar Castle facts

 - Who owns Craigievar Castle?
 The Castle was sold to the National Trust for Scotland in 1963 by William Forbes-Sempill.
 The 19th Lord Sempill.

 - Who lives in Craigievar Castle?
 No one anymore!
 Yet, the families artefacts still remain after it was sold.
 It’s now uninhabited and a tourist attraction in the spring and summer.

 - Who are the National Trust for Scotland?
 They are a charity that own and lovingly look after 129 historic buildings, castles and homes across the country.
 Click here to look at purchasing a pass that will get you entry to all of their attractions.